 European Commission emphasizes value of heritage and culture in Horizon 2020

-The Horizon 2020 work program 2018-2020 offers exiting new opportunities for projects focusing on culture, cultural heritage, and the creative industries.
+Although most relevant calls for proposals are closed the Horizon 2020 work program 2018-2020 still offers a few interesting opportunities for projects focusing on culture, cultural heritage, and the creative industries.

-The call for proposals under the title Socioeconomic and Cultural Transformations in the Context of the Fourth Industrial Revolution has 5 topics that assign a central role to culture and the creative industries.
+The call for proposals under the title Socioeconomic and Cultural Transformations in the Context of the Fourth Industrial Revolution has some remaining topics that assign a central role to culture and the creative industries.

 Culture and cultural heritage are a collective property and are of collective importance.
 Nevertheless, large groups are excluded from access to and the enjoyment of culture.
 This challenge is being tackled by the European Commission within the Horizon 2020 program with the subject DT-TRANSFORMATIONS-11-2019: Collaborative approaches to cultural heritage for social cohesion.
 Although this Research and Innovation Action is a bit further down on the agenda, it is no problem to start thinking about it now.
 It is a complex issue that requires a multi-faceted approach on many levels.
 Finding the right partners for a consortium will therefore take somewhat longer.
 We can assist you in this stage.

 The deadline for proposals is March 14, 2019.

 So there is still enough time to prepare a proposal and form a consortium.
 We are happy to assist you.

 The DT-GOVERNANCE-13-2019 program is part of the Governance for the Future program: Digitization, Digital Single Market and European culture: new challenges for creativity, intellectual property rights and copyright.
 This is a central issue, because greater availability of cultural heritage and the associated cultural value through digitization is often at odds with the obstacles raised by intellectual property rights (IPR).
 It is a confusing and inaccessible area that differs from one EU member state to another.